-Take all the help you can get.
-If parallel processing has a central tenet, that might be it.
-Some of the super-complex computations asked of today’s hardware are so demanding that the compute burden must be borne by multiple processors, effectively splitting up or “parallelizing” whatever task is being performed.
+Some of the super-complex computations asked of today’s hardware are so demanding that the compute burden must be handled through parallel processing — a computing method that involves splitting up or “parallelizing” whatever task is being performed across multiple processors.
 The result?
 Slashed latencies and turbocharged completion times.

 What Is Parallel Processing?

-Parallel processing or parallel computing refers to the action of speeding up a computational task by dividing it into smaller jobs across multiple processors.
-Some applications for parallel processing include computational astrophysics, geoprocessing, financial risk management, video color correction and medical imaging.
+Parallel processing, or parallel computing, refers to the action of speeding up a computational task by dividing it into smaller jobs across multiple processors.

-Believe it or not, the circuit your computer uses to render fancy graphics for video games and 3D animations is built from the same root architecture as the circuits that make possible accurate climate pattern prediction.
-Wild, huh?
+The circuits computers use to render fancy graphics for video games and 3D animations are built from the same root architecture as the circuits that make possible accurate climate pattern prediction.
 And graphic processing units’ (GPU) parallel infrastructure continues to power the most powerful computers.

 “If you look at the workhorses for the scientific community today, the new computers, like [IBM supercomputer] Summit, and also the next generation, like Aurora, they’re largely based on this [infrastructure] model now,” said Wen-mei Hwu, a professor of electrical and computer engineering at the University of Illinois-Urbana Champaign, who is also considered a godfather of parallel computing.

-Here are just a few ways parallel computing is helping improve results and solve the previously unsolvable.
+From aerospace to medicine, here are a few areas where parallel computing is helping improve results and solve the previously unsolvable.

 Parallel Processing in Aerospace and Energy